-"Sexual Assault" is any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
+"Sexual Assault" is an umbrella term for any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
 Sexual Assault includes Rape, Fondling, Incest, and Statutory Rape.

 2.2.3 Rape